GameServerManagers/LinuxGSM-Docs/Workshop.md

 For Garry's Mod : https://steamcommunity.com/workshop/browse/?section=collections&appid=4000

-Add some addons to it, then publish it (very important !).
+Add some addons to it, then publish it.
+It won't work if you don't publish the collection.
 Then, while being in your collection page, get the digits at the end of the URL : This is your collection ID.

 ## Configuration Variables